 Systems (TCAD), 37(3), 587‐600, 2017 (preprint version)

 - S. Dawar, V. Goyal, D. Bera.
 A hybrid framework for mining high-utility itemsets in a sparse transaction database in Applied Intelligence 10(3):809-827, 2017

 - M. Chaitanya, Debarshi Dutta, K. Kothapalli, D. Bera.
 Applications of Graph Ear Decomposition to Efficient Heterogeneous Shortest Path/Cycle

 Problems in 19th Workshop on Advances in Parallel and Distributed Computational Models, 2017 IPDPS

 - C. Pachorkar, M. Chaitanya, K. Kothapalli, D. Bera.
-Efficient Parallel Ear Decomposition of Graphs with Applications in HiPC 2016 (best paper award)
+Efficient Parallel Ear Decomposition of Graphs with Application to Betweenness-Centrality in HiPC 2016 (best paper award) (pre-print)

 - J. Leeka, S. Bedathur, D. Bera, M. Atre.
 Quark-X: An Efficient Top-K Processing Framework for RDF Quad Stores in CIKM 2016